haskell-game/brainstorming/underlying-libs.md

   + Also saves images
   + Appears to be actively developed
   + BSD license
+  + Schedule for inclusion in some future version of the Haskell Platform (eg., it should continue to gain popularity)
 * Cons
   + Relatively limited API
   + Only supports a handful of common image formats